 How to Make Portuguese Custard Tarts

 Welcome to the delightful world of Pasteis de Belem, a Portuguese treat that is sure to captivate your taste buds.
-These delectable pastries are none other than egg custard tarts, featuring a perfect balance of flavors and textures.
-Encased in a sumptuous buttery puff pastry, the luscious filling of smooth, creamy egg custard awaits.
+These delectable pastries, also known as Portuguese custard tarts, feature a perfect balance of flavors and textures.
+Encased in sumptuous buttery puff pastry, the luscious filling of smooth, creamy egg custard awaits.
 To add to their charm, the custard is beautifully caramelized on top, creating a mesmerizing speckled appearance.
 A final touch of cinnamon and icing sugar delicately crowns these tarts, enhancing their already irresistible appeal.
 Prepare to indulge in the harmonious blend of richness, sweetness, and warmth that awaits you in every bite of these extraordinary egg custard tarts.

 Let’s delve into the fascinating history of Portuguese egg custard tarts, a treat that has traveled through time and borders, enchanting taste buds worldwide.